DrewNF/Build-Deep-Learning-Env-with-Tensorflow-Python-OpenCV/README.md

-# Buil-Research-Envirorment-with-Tensorflow-OpenCV-Python
+# Build-Research-Envirorment-with-Tensorflow-OpenCV-Python
 (Version 0.1, Last Update 24/05/2016)

 Tutorial on how to build your own research envirorment for Deep Learning with OpenCV, Python, Tensorfow on Linux Machine.
+This Repository try to be a clear summary of the many guides you can find online (I will link in Referencies all the guides, I used to compose this Repository-Tutorial)

 The Project follow the below **index**:

 1. **Introduction to the Problem;**
 2. **Possible Solutions;**